 Connection is not a personality type.
 It’s a skill like any other.

 Many of the people I work with come in feeling more isolated than is comfortable to admit.
-There's still a stigma around loneliness, around saying I don't know how to do this naturally.
-There’s a vulnerability in admitting as a leader if you don’t know how this works.
-But this isn't an individual failing.
-It's a modern, systemic problem that is more solvable than it feels.
+There's a stigma around loneliness, around saying I don't know how to do this naturally.
+There’s a vulnerability in admitting as a leader that you're not great at connection.
+But this is not an individual failing — it's a modern, systemic problem — and it's more solvable than it sometimes feels.

 Nothing is more foundational to how we perform, create, and live than the quality of our connections to each other.
 Everyone deserves the tools and support to build the kinds of connections that make life worth living.